Crystal Chan is a writer, editor & producer.

 As both a writer and a designer, my specialty is making stories that invite your participation.
 I prioritize collaborative, interactive, and interdisciplinary works.
 My sweet spot?
 A unique project that marries the medium and the message.

-Recently I launched an embodied storytelling experience for the CBC (watch the trailer below).
+I am the creator of an award-winning, first-of-its-kind embodied storytelling experience and bespoke app for the CBC (watch the trailer below).

 Je travaille en français aussi.